fivebillionmph/be223c/README.md

 ```
 Reference: https://stackoverflow.com/a/20686101/3704042
 - Then go to http://<CONTAINERS_IP>:8085 and run the models through the interface.
 After submitting an image query, you may have to scroll down on the webpage to see the results.
+- Lung image files that can be used for testing submissions are found in the `/data/segs2/PNG-v2` in the archive submitted to CCLE.

 ## Architecture